gardener/gardener/docs/usage/containerd-registry-configuration.md

   capabilities = ["pull", "resolve"]
 ```

-> Note: The hosts directory pattern is available in `containerd` 1.5+.

 ### Configuring `containerd` Registries for a Shoot

 > Note: The below-described functionality is provided by the `ContainerdRegistryHostsDir` feature gate in gardenlet.

 Gardener supports configuring `containerd` registries on a Shoot using the new [hosts directory pattern](https://github.com/containerd/containerd/blob/main/docs/hosts.md).
 For each Shoot Node, Gardener creates the `/etc/containerd/certs.d` directory and adds the following section to the containerd's `/etc/containerd/config.toml` file:

 ```toml
 [plugins."io.containerd.grpc.v1.cri".registry] # gardener-managed
    config_path = "/etc/containerd/certs.d"